FindMySchool LogoFindMySchool

 Leadership visibility is also part of the reset.
 The headteacher’s welcome messaging places emphasis on a rapidly improving school, broad provision, and personal development alongside learning.
 That is consistent with the inspection picture of a school investing in enrichment, student leadership representation, and a more structured personal development offer.

-The school’s most recent performance picture (as reflected in the FindMySchool dataset) sits below England average for GCSE outcomes.
-Co-op Academy Grange is ranked 3,741st in England for GCSE outcomes (FindMySchool ranking based on official data), and 36th locally in Bradford.
-This places it below England average overall, and within the lower-performing 40% of secondary schools in England on this measure.
+The school’s most recent performance picture (as reflected in the FindMySchool results) sits below England average for GCSE outcomes.
+Co-op Academy Grange is ranked 2,563rd in England for GCSE academic outcomes (FindMySchool ranking based on official data), and 30th locally in Bradford.
+This places it below England average overall, though no longer as low in the national academic ranking as the previous dataset suggested.

 The most helpful way to interpret this, alongside the 2025 inspection evidence, is that curriculum planning and routines may be improving faster than exam outcomes can yet reflect.
 Schools that have had high absence and suspension rates typically need time for curriculum stability to translate into better results, particularly for cohorts who have missed learning over multiple years.